cheriwilliams/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/rShvOOI.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-The above image is the first stage in the ticket cycle, which is referred to as the Intake.
+The above image is the first stage in the ticket cycle; referred to as Intake.
 A ticket has been created for a business outage that has occured in a company's online banking system.
 </p>
 <br />